“The way to gain power, is to save power.”

 FAITH IN THE TRUE MIND

 The natural, original condition of the mind is clarity and openness — like empty space.
-I think that everyone instinctively knows this, but it is lost under the weight of habitual thought patterns that are acquired over time.
+I think that everyone instinctively knows this, but it is lost under the weight of habitual mental patterns that are acquired over time.

 In theory at least, we are free to think whatever we want, or not to think anything at all, but instead most of us are at the mercy of reactions and attachments to the impermanent, temporary circumstances of life.